-The master bedroom is kept soft and cozy with lots of neutrals and an emphasis on soothing art.
+The primary bedroom is kept soft and cozy with lots of neutrals and an emphasis on soothing art.

 "We wanted a home that was comfortable for all members of the family (little and big) and that felt appropriate for the beach while still being modern and cool," Simonpietri says.